elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 MalCare automatic security scans a website once every 24 hours.

 =How does MalCare detect complex malware?=
-MalCare Security Service scans all your website WordPress files beyond just signatures and evaluates it automatically using powerful technology with the collective knowledge of 240,000+ sites.
+MalCare Security Service scans all your website WordPress files beyond just signatures and evaluates them automatically using powerful technology with the collective knowledge of 240,000+ sites.
 It uses 100 + intelligent signals automatically for deep security scanning and combing through all the files.
 That is how it detects even the most complex and well-hidden malware on your site.

 =Does MalCare affect my site performance?=
 No, not at all.
 MalCare Security Service performs all the heavy lifting of scanning your entire site WordPress files on its own.
 It does not use your site resources.
 MalCare Security Service runs its security operations on MalCare servers, thereby ensuring zero loads from its side on your website.